CadQuery/cadquery/doc/cqgi.rst

 CadQuery is first and foremost designed as a library, which can be used as a part of any project.
-In this context, there is no need for a standard script format or gateway api.
+In this context, there is no need for a standard script format or gateway API.

 Though the embedded use case is the most common, several tools have been created which run cadquery scripts on behalf of the user, and then render the result of the script visually.